 This course is the first semester of a two-semester course that covers the general theory, technique, and application of chemistry.
 The topics studied include measurements, matter, atoms, molecules, bonding, mole relations, aqueous ion reactions (precipitation, acid-base, RedOx), gases, thermochemistry, electronic structure of atoms, covalent molecule structure, intermolecular forces, physical phases, solutions, and concentration.
 In the laboratory, students conduct experiments to gain a better understanding of the topics in lecture and to develop skill in data collection, analysis, and representation.
+Three hours lecture; three hours laboratory.
 This course partially fulfills the knowledge (natural science) outcome.
 The lab portion of this course fulfills the Compass lab requirement.
-Prerequisites: ACT Math subscore of 22 or higher or successful completion of MATH 090 or equivalent.
+Prerequisite: ACT Math subscore of 22 or higher or successful completion of MATH 090 or equivalent.